 Personally, I think it’s worth purchasing a ticket as it supports the maintenance of this historical site.
 However, you don’t need one to enjoy your time here.

 Without a ticket you can still walk, or ride a bike, through the complex.
-You have access to the great photo worthy spots.
-You just can’t visit the museums, or use the boats.
+You also have access to the great photo worthy spots.
+However, you can’t visit the museums or use the boats without a ticket.